vshn/syntax-cloudservices-collector/README.md

     name: postgres-connection-details
 ```

-Once the database is created and `Ready`, you can run locally the command:
+Once the database is created and `Ready`, you can run locally the command with the required env variables:
 ```
-$ ./billing-collector-cloudservices exoscale
+$ ./billing-collector-cloudservices exoscale dbaas
 ```

 The same works for other resources.
 Just apply the right claim and run the proper command.